simeonsolo/Outdoor-Cycling-Road-Time-Trial-Prediction-Tool/github.md

 # For Vue and Node.js setup in repo:
 1. Install node.js at https://nodejs.org/en/download/
 2. Run `npm install` to install all dependencies needed from node.js
-3. Run `npm run start` to start the Vue test app or `npm run lint` for linting
+3. Run `npm run dev` to start the Vue test app or `npm run lint` for linting

 Let me know if I missed anything :)